-Non melanoma skin cancer include basal cell skin cancer, squamous cell skin cancers and other rare types.
+There are 2 main types of skin cancer: Non melanoma skin cancer (which includes basal cell skin cancer, squamous cell skin cancer and other rare types) and melanoma skin cancer.

-- protects the inside of the body from damage
+- protecting the inside of the body from damage

-- helps to keep our body temperature more or less the same
+- helping to keep our body temperature more or less the same

-- gets rid of some body waste products through sweat
+- getting rid of some body waste products through sweat

 The skin is made up of 2 main layers: the epidermis on the outside and the dermis beneath.

-The epidermis and the dermis is between 2mm to 4mm, depending on the part of the body the skin is covering.
-The skin on your back is quite thick about 4mm, while the skin on your face is much thinner.
+The thickness of the epidermis and the dermis varies depending on the part of the body the skin is covering.
+For example, the skin on the sole of your foot is quite thick, about 5mm.
+The skin on your eyelid is much thinner, only about 0.5mm.

 Sun damage is the cause of most skin cancers.
 The cells in the epidermis are most at risk of sun damage.

 The most common type of cells found in the epidermis are called keratinocytes.
-Basal cells are a special type of keratinocyte found at the bottom of the epidermis.
-The basal layer is where all normal skin cells come from, and where basal cancer cells (BCC) develop.
+Basal cells are a type of keratinocyte found at the bottom of the epidermis.
+The basal layer is where all normal skin cells come from, and where basal cell cancer (BCC) develops.

-There are cells in the deeper layers of the epidermis called melanocytes.
+Melanoma skin cancer starts in the skin cells called melanocytes.
+These are cells in the deeper layers of the epidermis.
 Melanocytes make melanin.
 This is the brown substance that the melanocytes produce when the skin is exposed to the sun.
-It's these cells that can become cancerous in melanoma.

 Skin cancers can grow slowly and it can take some years before a cancer is noticed.
 But sometimes a skin cancer can grow very quickly, within a few months.